juliaguida/oystercard/walkthroughs/css.md

 CSS
 ====

-:construction: UNDER CONSTRUCTION :construction:

-[TODO: SUMMARY OF KEY CONCEPTS AT BEGINNING AND END OF ALL WALKTHROUGHS/PILLS] [TODO: MORE IMAGES/VIDEOS FOR THIS WALKTHROUGH]

 [Video of Session](https://www.youtube.com/watch?v=TgdlgJeHRv8)

-***Please note, as with all Makers materials, there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 *Many thanks to [Alex Peattie](https://github.com/alexpeattie) for the design of this walkthrough*

 Let's try and recreate the Github home page with CSS styles: